BabylonJS/OldDocumentationSite/content/How_To/material/Normal_maps.md

-The goal of this article is to clearly explain what is happening with normal textures with some samples to hopefully clear up any confusion about what is happening
+The goal of this article is to clearly explain what is happening with normal textures with some samples to hopefully clear up any confusion about what is happening.

+To do so we are going to use this playground as an example: https://playground.babylonjs.com/#YCCU8U

 What the normal map formats are and what they look like?